fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack.md

 ## Stack underflow
 When the PostScript interpreter encounters an operator, but the necessary operands aren't on the stack, a _stack underflow_ error is issued.

-For example, when ones starts a GhostScript session and immediately performs `moveto`
+For example, when ones starts a Ghostscript session and immediately performs `moveto`

 ```
 GS> moveto